xarray-contrib/xarray.dev/src/posts/cupy-tutorial/index.md

 ### What is CuPy-Xarray?

-CuPy is a GPU-accelerated library for numerical computations.
-It’s like NumPy but runs on NVIDIA CUDA.
+[CuPy](https://cupy.dev) is a GPU-accelerated library for numerical computations.
+It’s like NumPy but runs on NVIDIA CUDA devices.
 Meanwhile, Xarray is an open-source Python library that simplifies working with labelled multi-dimensional arrays, such as in weather data, satellite images, and more.
 Xarray can wrap custom duck array objects (i.e. NumPy-like arrays) that follow specific protocols.

 The CuPy-Xarray integration means that Xarray can now handle CuPy arrays, providing a seamless transition between CPU and GPU computations in your data pipeline.